-What is the empirical evidence concerning whether runs are panic-based or fundamental-based?
-Friedman and Schwartz (1963) have written a comprehensive monetary history of the US from 1867-1960.
+What is the empirical evidence concerning whether runs are panic-based or fundamentalbased?
+Friedman and Schwartz (1963) have written a comprehensive monetary history of the United States from 1867 to 1960.
 Among other things, they argue that banking panics can have severe effects on the real economy.
-In the banking panics of the early 1930's, banking distress developed quickly and had a large effect on output.
-Friedman and Schwartz argued that the crises were panic-based and offered as evidence the absence of downturns in the relevant macroeconomic time series prior to the crises.
-Gorton (1988) showed that banking crises in the National Banking Era were predicted by a leading indicator based on liabilities of failed businesses.
-This evidence suggests banking crises are fundamental or business cycle related rather than panic-based.
-Calomiris and Gorton (1991) provide a wider range of evidence that crises are fundamental-based rather than panic-based.
-Wicker (1980, 1996) shows that, despite the absence of collapses in U.S. national macroeconomic time series, in the first two of the four crises identified by Friedman and Schwartz in the early 1930's there were large regional shocks and attributes the crises to these shocks.
+In the panics of the early 1930s, banking distress developed quickly and had a large effect on output.
+The authors argue that the crises were panic-based and offer as evidence the absence of downturns in the relevant macroeconomic time series prior to the crises.
+Gorton (1988) shows that banking crises in the National Banking Era were predicted by a leading indicator based on liabilities of failed businesses.
+This evidence suggests banking crises are fundamental- or business cyclerelated rather than panic-based.
+Calomiris and Gorton (1991) provide a wider range of evidence that crises are fundamental-rather than panic-based.
+Wicker (1980, 1996) shows that, despite the absence of collapses in US national macroeconomic time series, in the first two of the four crises identified by Friedman and Schwartz in the early 1930s there were large regional shocks, and attributes the crises to these shocks.
 Calomiris and Mason (2003) undertake a detailed econometric study of the four crises using a broad range of data and conclude that the first three crises were fundamental-based while the fourth was panicbased.

-Overall the evidence thus suggests that both types of banking crisis can occur in practice.
-However, the evidence for the U.S. in the nineteenth century and for the early 1930's suggests that fundamental-based crises are the most important type of crisis.
+Overall, the evidence thus suggests that both types of banking crisis can occur in practice.
+However, the evidence for the United States in the 19th century and for the early 1930s suggests that fundamental-based crises are the most important type.

-3. The Market Failure in Fundamental-based Models
+3. The market failure in fundamental-based models

 Allen and Gale (2004a, 2007) develop a general equilibrium framework for understanding the normative aspects of crises.
 The model is a benchmark for investigating the welfare properties of financial systems.
 The interaction of banks and markets is considered.
-The markets are institutional markets in the sense that they are for banks and intermediaries to share risks and liquidity.
-Individuals cannot directly access these markets but instead invest their funds in banks that have access to the markets.
-Given the lack of a widely accepted theory of equilibrium selection they focus on fundamental shocks as the driver of financial crises - only essential crises are considered.
-In other words panics that are unnecessary in the sense that an equilibrium without a panic also exists are not considered.
+The markets are institutional in the sense that they are for banks and intermediaries to share risks and liquidity.
+Individuals cannot directly access these markets, but invest their funds in banks that have access to them.
+Given the lack of a widely accepted theory of equilibrium selection, the authors focus on fundamental shocks as the driver of financial crises - only essential crises are considered.
+In other words, panics that are unnecessary, in the sense that an equilibrium without a panic also exists, are not taken into account.
+Only when there are no good equilibria are equilibria with crises considered.

 Both financial intermediaries and markets play an important role in the model.
-Financial intermediaries provide liquidity insurance to consumers against idiosyncratic liquidity shocks.
-Markets allow financial intermediaries and their depositors to share aggregate liquidity and return shocks.
+The former provide liquidity insurance to consumers against idiosyncratic liquidity shocks, while markets allow financial intermediaries and their depositors to share aggregate liquidity and return shocks.

-In understanding the market failures that can justify regulation a key role is played by complete versus incomplete markets and contracts.
-If financial markets are complete it is possible for intermediaries to hedge all aggregate risks in the financial markets.
+In understanding the market failures that can justify regulation, a key role is played by complete versus incomplete markets and contracts.
+If financial markets are complete, it is possible for intermediaries to hedge all aggregate risks in the financial markets.
 Complete markets involve state-contingent Arrow securities or their equivalent in terms of derivative securities or dynamic trading opportunities.
-In contrast incomplete markets mean that the amount of consumption in each possible aggregate state cannot be independently varied.
-If the contracts between intermediaries and consumers are complete then they can also be conditioned on aggregate risks.
+In contrast, incomplete markets mean that the amount of consumption in each possible aggregate state cannot be independently varied.
+If the contracts between intermediaries and consumers are complete, they can also be conditioned on aggregate risks.
 An incomplete contract would be something like debt where the payoff on the contract does not depend on the aggregate state.
-Given these definitions Allen and Gale (2004a) show the following result.
+Given these definitions, Allen and Gale (2004a) show the following results.

-Result 1: When markets are complete and contracts are complete the allocation of resources is incentive efficient.
+Result 1: When markets are complete and contracts are complete, the allocation of resources is incentive-efficient.